owmo-dev/token-art-tools/README.md

 # token-art-tools
-Static web application for generative artists to explore creative concepts via mappable hashpair control sliders, automate image generation and capture features information to CSV in order to analyze probablility of outcomes.
-Developed in React, using Gatsby and Semantic UI libraries.
+Static webapp for generative artists to explore a script's creative domain via sliders mapped to hashpairs, automate image generation for a sample set, and capture features as a CSV for analyzing probability of outcomes.
+Developed in React using Gatsby and Semantic UI libraries.

 https://owenmoore.github.io/token-art-tools/